kingbedjed/2025_Hackathon/README.md

 ### What It Does

 - Generates synthetic STEM microscopy images with defects
-- Creates 20 base images with different random seeds
+- Creates 80 base images with different random seeds
 - Applies data augmentation (rotations: 0°, 90°, 180°, 270° and reflections)
-- Produces ~320 total images (256 training, 64 validation)
+- Produces ~1280 total images (1024 training, 256 validation)
 - Generates oriented bounding boxes in YOLO format
 - Creates three defect classes:
   - Class 0: Grain boundaries
   - Class 1: Vacancies
   - Class 2: Interstitials

+#### Parameters Kept Constant:
+- spacing of the lattice
+- distance between atoms in the dumbbells
+- size of atoms in the dumbbells
+- intensity of the atoms (relative to a background intensity)
+- Gaussian blurring
+- noise levels

+#### Parameters Randomized for Each Base Image:
+- tilt of the dumbbells
+- tilt of the lattice
+- number and position of interstitials
+- number and position of vacancies
+- type of grain boundary (single vs double twin)
+- position and angle of the grain boundary

 ### Output Structure